-When leather is processed to turned into various products, the first step that has to happen is the leather has to be split.
+When leather is processed to be turned into various products, the first step that has to happen is the leather has to be split.
 When a tanner first receives a hide, it could be anywhere from 5 to 10 millimeters thick.
-This leather is then split into the different types of leather: top grain, full grain, and split grain.
+This leather is then split into the different layers called top grain, full grain, and split grain.
 The scraps that are left over are also turned into bonded leather using a lot of chemicals and pressing to combine the scraps into a solid piece of leather.

 The top grain cut of the leather is the best split, and it is sent off to be dyed and used in high quality products.
 The remaining leather, or flesh side of the split, is then used to make split leather products or made into scraps for bonded leather products.
 Split leather is rough on both sides until one side is refinished and is also popularly known as suede which is used in many products.

 You may not realize it, but there are many common products that are made out of split leather.
 One common use of split leather is in the making of leather work gloves.
 Split leather is a good product to make gloves out of because it has a high abrasion resistance.
 This means that the leather work gloves are more durable because they are able to stand up to any friction, rubbing, or wearing down.
 In addition, they have good flexibility in comparison to grain leather gloves that are a little bit more stiff.

 Another common product that uses split leather are other types of clothing and shoes.
 Split leather is used to make cheaper leather clothing because it still has the leather feel to it but it is a much cheaper cut of leather.
 In addition, it is used to make all different types of shoes, from fancy dress shoes like Elvis’ Blue Suede Shoes, to sneakers, because it breathes well.